javednurani/sopheonPOC/source/Sopheon.CloudNative.Environments/README.md

  - You should be safe to run all tests in Test Explorer and get meaningful results
  - Integration tests should check if their dependencies are available in order to be tested, and skip if not
  - Any test failures should represent real failures
+ - OPEN TECH DESIGN ISSUE: Function Integration tests can potentially have 'real' side effects in Azure
+    - For example, Azure SQL Databases may be Tagged as "Assigned" to customer by AllocateSqlDatabaseSharedByServicesToEnvironment
+    - These tests should be skipped until a long-term strategy exists for mocking/stubbing out Azure dependencies and calls
+    - These tests can be run, but BE AWARE OF THE SIDE AFFECTS, and ONLY POINT TO THE STRATUS-DEV ENVIRONMENT

 # How To's